graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 - `ObjectExtensions.ToObject<T>` was removed; it was only used by internal tests.
 - `ObjectExtensions.ToObject` requires input object graph type for conversion.
 - Only public constructors are eligible candidates while selecting a constructor.
-- The public parameterless constructor is used when available.
 - If only a single public constructor is available, it is used.
 - If a public constructor is marked with `[GraphQLConstructor]`, it is used.
+- Otherwise the public parameterless constructor is used if available.
 - Otherwise an exception is thrown during deserialization.